mnaberez/supervisor_twiddler/README.markdown

 to use supervisor_twiddler to add new process groups at runtime, and these will also be included in the results returned by `twiddler.getGroupNames()`.

-### Adding Process Groups

-It is possible to add empty process groups by specifying empty `[group:foo]` sections in supervisord.conf with no `programs=` entries under them.
-However, it is not possible to add new empty process groups after supervisord has been started.

-The `twiddler.addGroup()` method adds an empty process group.
-It takes two
-parameters: the name of the new group as a string, and its priority as an
-integer:

-    twiddler.addGroup("foos", 999)

-The first parameter (`foos`) is the name of the new process group.
-The second parameter (`999`) is the group's priority, like in supervisord.conf.

-The method call above will create a new, empty process group named `foos`.
-You can then populate this group with processes using `twidder.addProgramToGroup()`.

-It is not yet possible to remove a process group, but this is planned for a future release of `supervisor_twiddler`.

 ### Adding a New Program to a Group

 In supervisord.conf, a `[program:x]` section will result one or more processes,